nextcloud/documentation/developer_manual/core/theming.rst

 ---------------

 A good idea to get started with a dynamically created website is to inspect it with **web developer tools**, that are found in almost any browser.
 They show the generated HTML and the CSS Code that the client/browser is receiving:
-With this facts you can easily determine where the following object-related attributes for the phenomenons are settled:
+With these facts you can easily determine where the following object-related attributes are set:

 * place
 * colour
 * links
 * graphics

-The next thing you should do, before starting any changes, is to make a backup of your current theme(s), e.g.:
+The next thing you should do, before making any changes, is to make a backup of your current theme(s).
+To do this, change to your Nextcloud installation directory and make a copy of the theme directory, e.g.:

-* cd …/nextcloud/themes
+* cd nextcloud/themes
 * cp -r example mytheme